SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/01-report-consumer-walkthrough/README.md

 2. Apply one appropriate filter, if useful.
 3. Write one observation.
 4. Add one caveat.
+5. Identify one conclusion that would be too strong.
-5. Add one follow-up question.
+6. Add one follow-up question.

 ### Output